The Taranaki Falls Track is one of the more popular walks in Tongariro National Park (that isn’t the Tongariro Alpine Crossing).

 Walk: From anywhere in Whakapapa Village you’re not far from the trailhead.

 Public Transport: Public transport to Whakapapa Village isn’t available from any of the ‘nearby’ towns.
-You are able to book shuttles though, with shuttles leaving throughout the day from National Park which you’ll be able to book when you get there (most places with accommodation will offer shuttle tickets for purchase which is usually $35 return).
+You are able to book shuttles though, with hiking shuttles leaving throughout the day from National Park which you’ll be able to book when you get there (most places with accommodation will offer shuttle tickets for purchase which is usually $35 return).

-TARANAKI FALLS TRACK TRIP REPORT
+4. TARANAKI FALLS TRACK TRIP REPORT

 When researching the Tama Lakes Track I was stoked to learn that I’d be able to complete the Taranaki Falls loop track at the same time!
+That’s a good thing about the Tongariro National Park hikes, you can link them up often.

-So just to be clear, I walked the first 3km of the Upper Taranaki Falls Trail, before splitting off to visit the Tama Lakes before returning to complete the rest of the loop via the Lower Taranaki Falls Track.
+So just to be clear, I walked the first 3km of the Upper Taranaki Falls Trail, before splitting off to visit Tama Lakes before returning to complete the rest of the loop via the Lower Taranaki Falls Track.

-It was just seconds before I realised how cool this track is!
-You instantly get awesome views but after a couple of minutes, you’ll enter a light canopy of trees (you’ll be back out before you know it).
 The Taranaki Falls walk is well maintained so you’re at no risk of getting lost which is great.
 Once you exit the canopy you’re under the open skies again but the alpine trees and bushes are low enough that you’ll have 360-degree vistas all the way to Wairere Stream.
-You’ll have clear views of Mt Ngauruhoe, but Mount Ruapehu will pop up over the ridge throughout.

 You’ll also pass by a gully which is the edge of a lava flow…though if the sign wasn’t there I wouldn’t know it was a lava flow 🙂

 The elevation from the trailhead is less than 100 metres so the altitude won’t give you any difficulties.
 You’ll know when you’re close to the Taranaki Falls when you see the view above with the bridge over the stream.
-The stream itself is beautiful haha, and a good source of fresh drinking water.
+The stream itself is beautiful and a good source of fresh drinking water.

 Here you can turn right for the Tama Lakes Track, but turn left after the bridge (there’s a toilet here) and make your way down the stairs which are a couple of minutes from the Taranaki Falls.
 The first viewpoint is about 50 metres from them, but you’ve definitely got to go down to the rocks around the waterfall and enjoy the atmospheric kind of environment they provide.